 Conflict with other family members or loved ones

 If you’re looking after someone, it might begin to affect other relationships around you.
 It may be that you have less time to spend with other family members, partners or even your children.
 If you feel your relationships are suffering due to your caring role, remember to talk and be open with those people in your life.
 They may not know the true extent of what you’re going through, or how they can help you.

 Issues with siblings may also arise.
 Barry J. Jacobs, an American clinical psychologist notes that sometimes “parents often have preferences for which child will be the primary caregiver, which may stir up resentments with siblings.”
+You find read his article on the AARP website.
 It can be helpful to agree to keep one another informed of any changes in your family member’s condition or needs, or even schedule family ‘meetings’ to discuss what is going on so everyone is in the loop.

 You are not alone